Every dollar at closing needs a paper trail. I catch the gaps early.

 Your parents are helping with the down payment.
 You sold a car three months ago and deposited the cash.
 You cashed out some crypto.
 You got a big bonus that landed as a lump sum.
 Every one of those deposits needs documentation, and the rules are specific.

 Lenders trace every dollar in your account at closing.
 Unexplained deposits get flagged.
-Gifts need a letter in a specific format.
+Using gift funds for a mortgage means the money needs a letter in a specific format.
 Large deposits need paper trails.
-Certain fund types count for some programs and not others.
+Certain fund types count for some programs and not others, so I show you how to source gift funds for a down payment in Texas before the file reaches underwriting.

 I review bank statements early, flag everything that needs documentation, and tell you exactly how to handle it.
 Before it becomes a problem.
 Not after.